Psalm 7 – Confidence in God’s Deliverance

 Who saves the upright in heart.

 i.
 Therefore, David asked for God’s blessing according to my righteousness, and according to my integrity within me.
-In effect he prayed, “Lord, to the extent that I am righteous before You, then bless me and protect me from my enemies.”
+In effect he prayed, “Lord, to the extent that I am righteous before You, bless me and protect me from my enemies.”

 i.
 David seemed to pray here beyond his own personal needs.
 “There is a great breadth of vision here, revealing a concern for universal justice which was always the motive behind David’s personal appeals for vindication.”
 (Kidner)